 Since making videos is now within reach for anyone with any budget or team size, the only thing to overcome, perhaps, is the wish to keep on doing things as we always have.

-Don’t hesitate to try iSpring Suite for free and enhance your training with professional-looking videos like in any of the examples from this article or much better.
+Don’t hesitate to try iSpring Suite for free and enhance your training with professional-looking instructional videos like any of the examples in this article or even better.
 (We’re sure you can!)

 What should be included in an instructional video?

 There is no universal guideline for all instructional videos on what to include in them.
 It all depends on the particular case.
 However, to make an engaging, useful video, you might try adding images, annotations, and animation.

 An educational video, or an instructional video, is a way to deliver information.
 Nowadays, this way of gaining new knowledge is one of the most familiar and preferable for most people.
 That’s why it’s so important to use this type of eLearning content in training.

 How can I make instructional videos with screen recording for free?

 To make instructional videos for free, you will need free video recording and editing software.
 Check out the 7 best free screen recorders to find the perfect solution for your case.

 What apps allow you to create an online tutorial / instructional video with audio and video?